Soumyajyoti06/pen_testing_tools/README.md

+# pen_testing_tools
-# pen_testing_tools - This tool is written for research purposes.
-If this program is used for malicilous purposes then the author of this program is not responsible for any thing.
+All programs in this section are written for research purposes.
+If any program is used for malicilous purposes then the author of this program is not responsible for any thing.